 Looking ahead to Sitecore 9 there’s a major overhaul ahead with the infra under the hood but also some relief as MongoDB can be replaced with Azure SQL for xDB – bringing Sitecore back to full MS stack.
 Sitecore 9 XDB environment requires over 10 Azure SQL Databases so it would make sense to start utilizing Elastic Pools for those.

-This has been only the beginning and there’s more to come in the coming months.
-I hope you enjoyed reading my latest blog post!
+This has been only the beginning and I'll write more in the coming months.

 Written by Masi Malmi